 Guess what?
 C. and I went out a couple times.
 It didn’t work out, but I loved his outlook; C. owned his fatherhood situation and had no insecurities about it.
 (In case it wasn’t obvious, my dating app profile notes my preference for childless suitors.)

-Hey, I’ve got cellulite on the back of my legs, and my perfect weight would be minus 10 pounds from now.
-But I work out, dabble in intermittent fasting, work the best angles in my photos, still order the nachos when I feel like them, and buy the size 6 instead of the size 4.
-Whatevs — life’s short.
-What I don’t do is let my weight affect my self-image, avoid getting photographed, or feel disbelief or question whenever someone finds me attractive (or get upset if they don’t — I’m not every guy’s cup of tea!).
+Hey, I’ve got cellulite on the back of my legs, and my perfect weight would be minus 5 pounds from now.
+But I work out, dabble in intermittent fasting, work the best angles in my photos, still order the nachos when I feel like them, and buy the size 4-6 instead of the size 0-2 — and I assume, that if a guy is with me, he likes what I look like, and I don’t need to fish for compliments and validation.
 My appearance, age, status, and achievements do not define me.
 I try not to attach feelings, ask for validation, or play the victim; I own it all and take action when it’s required.

 Moral of my story: I encourage you to acknowledge your flaws and imperfections, open up, and share them with the object of your affection… but try not to come at them like a Debbie Downer.
 Be comfortable in your vulnerabilities — frame them up confidently and have a plan to make your situation as good as it can possibly be.
 That’s attractive.